 I recommend watching this video by Azul Terronez for further thoughts on ‘What makes a good teacher great?’ – I love the student quote ‘Good Teachers Sing . . . . ‘

-When you are relaxed and at ease, your students are at ease as well.
+Remember, when you’re relaxed and at ease, your students are at ease as well.
 This encourages them to open up and interact with you as you teach.
-That kind of interactive dialog is what makes the difference in the lives of students and makes you a true professional teacher.
+That kind of interactive dialog is what makes the difference in the lives of students and makes you a professional teacher.